Danjb1/rsc-remastered/README.md

 *(Formerly OpenRSC)*

-An open-source re-implementation of RuneScape Classic for private use.
+An open-source re-implementation of the RuneScape Classic client for private use.

 [![Screenshot](docs/screenshot.png)](https://youtu.be/o6hY1LMLiSU)